pwaring/technical-talks/freelancing-barcamp/slides.md

  - Limited cover for sickness, emergencies, redundancy
  - No paid leave
  - You are responsible for *everything*
- - Buying/renting property is hard
+ - Buying/renting property is hard(er)

 # Fixed term contract